BarbWire-1/js-particles-factory/readme.md

 ## Features

 * Customizable Particles:<br>
-Define shapes (circle, square, rhombus, hexagon, triangle), sizes, speed and colors.
+Define shapes (circle, square, rhombus, hexagon, triangle, image), sizes, speed and colors.

 * Collision Detection:<br>
 Particles can interact with each other and respond to collisions.